Automate Commit Linting and Package Releases with GitHub Actions

 At this point running

-pnpm cmshould starts Commitizen.Use this instead of
+pnpm cmshould start Commitizen.Use this instead of

 git commit. -

-(Optional) To trigger Commitizen on
+(Optional) To trigger Commitizen with

 git commit, then create aprepare-commit-msghook with Husky.

-exec < /dev/tty && npx cz --hook || trueAnd make the file executable
+echo "exec < /dev/tty && npx cz --hook || true" > .husky/prepare-commit-msgAnd make the file executable

 chmod +x .husky/prepare-commit-msgNow running git commit opens the Commitizen prompt, ideal for contributors unfamiliar with pnpm cm.

-Automate Versioning with Changesets
+Package Versioning with Changesets

 Changesets follows semantic versioning: major.minor.patch.